sandes/zipfly/README.md

 # ZipFly

 ZipFly is a zip archive generator based on zipfile.py.
-It was created by <a href="https://santiagodebus.com" target="blank">Santiago Debus</a> to generate very large ZIP archives for immediate sending out to clients, or for writing large ZIP archives without memory inflation.
+It was created to generate very large ZIP archives for immediate sending out to clients, or for writing large ZIP archives without memory inflation.

 # Requirements
 Python 3.6+ Added <a href="https://docs.python.org/3/library/zipfile.html#zipfile-objects" target="blank">support</a> for writing to unseekable streams.